 Some may also be surprised that Budapest is also known as the spa capital of the world.
-Here you can find a number of hot spring spas with many in and outdoor pools within which to soak the day away.
+Here you can find several hot spring spas or thermal baths with many indoor and outdoor pools within which to soak the day away.

 Of course, you should also taste the local cuisine to get to know the city more intimately through its food.
 This food guide to Budapest gives you a list of delicious Hungarian dishes, desserts, and snacks that you should try while visiting this intriguing and beautiful place.